+suppression measurements down to this range of $p_T$ with a similarly weak dependence on $p{\rm T}$ .
 Nevertheless, at present we refrain from a quantitative comparison with these data, for two reasons. $R{\rm CP}$ is the ratio of the number of jets with a given $p{\rm T}$ in central collisions to an expectation based upon data in peripheral collisions, rather than an expectation based upon data in proton-proton collisions as in $R{AA}$ .
-Given the disagreement that we see between our model and the data in the peripheral bin at the higher values of $p{\rm T}$ displayed in figure 2, we cannot make a direct comparison between our results at lower values of $p{\rm T}$ in figure 3 and measurements of $R{\rm CP}$ .
+Given the disagreement that we see between our model and the data in the peripheral bin at the higher values of $p_T$ displayed in figure 2, we cannot make a direct comparison between our results at lower values of $p{\rm T}$ in figure 3 and measurements of $R{\rm CP}$ .
 And, since we are working at the partonic level, we are at present hesitant to compare our results to measurements of jets defined via charged hadrons only, rather than calorimetrically.
-In the right panel of figure 3, we repeat our analysis for the lower jet energies available in RHIC collisions with a center of mass energy of $\sqrt{s} = 200 \,\text{GeV}$ per nucleon, extending our analysis down to 12 GeV using a sample of PYTHIA jets generated with $p{\rm T}$ greater than a 5 GeV cut.
+In the right panel of figure 3, we repeat our analysis for the lower jet energies available in RHIC collisions with a center of mass energy of $\sqrt{s} = 200 \,\mathrm{GeV}$ per nucleon, extending our analysis down to 12 GeV using a sample of PYTHIA jets generated with $p{\rm T}$ greater than a 5 GeV cut.
 We chose the jet reconstruction parameter R = 0.2, as in ref.
-[82].
+[83].
 Our results are in good agreement with the preliminary experimental measurements reported by the STAR collaboration in ref.
-[82], at present still with significant systematic uncertainties.
+[83], at present still with significant systematic uncertainties.
 However, we have again refrained from making a direct comparison since, as before, it is not easy to compare our partonic jet results with the charged jet measurements reported in ref.
-[82].
-Also, in making these measurements the STAR collaboration requires the presence of a semi-hard $(p{\rm T} = 5 - 7 \,\text{GeV})$ charged hadron within the jet, a criterion that is hard for us to reproduce from our partonic computation.
+[83].
+Also, in making these measurements the STAR collaboration requires the presence of a semi-hard $(p_T = 5 - 7 \text{ GeV})$ charged hadron within the jet, a criterion that is hard for us to reproduce from our partonic computation.

 The predictions of our model for both the momentum dependence and the centrality dependence of jet suppression are in encouraging agreement with experimental data.
-To avoid over-interpreting this agreement, it is important to assess the sensitivity of the jet $R{AA}$ observable to the underlying dynamics of the energy loss.
+To avoid over-interpreting this agreement, it is important to assess the sensitivity of the jet $R{\rm AA}$ observable to the underlying dynamics of the energy loss.
 To gauge this sensitivity, we have repeated the analysis for the two other models of the energy loss rate dE/dx described in section 3.
-In figure 4 we show the jet suppression factor $R{AA}$ in two centrality bins for the strongly coupled (red), radiative (grey) and collisional (blue) energy loss models.
-In all three models, as in figure 2 we have fitted the one free parameter in our description of dE/dx to the left-most data point in the left panel, finding $1.1 < \kappa{rad} < 2.3$ for the parameter $\kappa{rad}$ defined in the expression (3.6) for dE/dx in our model for weakly coupled radiative
+In figure 4 we show the jet suppression factor $R{\rm AA}$ in two centrality bins for the strongly coupled (red), radiative (grey) and collisional (blue) energy loss models.
+In all three models, as in figure 2 we have fitted the one free parameter in our description of dE/dx

 Figure 5.
 Red bands show the probability distributions for the dijet imbalance $A_J$ in LHC collisions with four different ranges of centrality predicted by our strongly coupled hybrid model.
 The jet momenta are smeared, according to the prescription given in ref.
-[84] in order to mimic background subtraction effects.
+[85] in order to mimic background subtraction effects.
 Experimental data points are taken from ref.
-[83].
+[84].
 As a comparison, we show the distributions of the dijet imbalance $A_J$ in the proton-proton collisions that we have obtained from PYTHIA, including the (centrality dependent) momentum smearing needed in order to make a fair comparison to the heavy ion results.